Requirements and compatibility

 .Net Framework system requirements documentation is available from Microsoft.

-If your system does not have required .Net Framework version built-in, please download it from Windows Update or from an offline installer, that can be found under .Net 4.7.2 offline installer .
+If your system does not have the required .Net Framework version built-in, please download it from Windows Update or from an offline installer, that can be found under .Net 4.7.2 offline installer.

-YouNeedIT supports the virtualization of Querona Server in supported virtualization environments: Microsoft Hyper-V or VMWare.
-Other platforms were not tested with Querona but every virtualizer that is certified to work with supported version of Windows should work fine.
+We support the virtualization in Microsoft Hyper-V or VMWare environments.
+Other platforms were not tested with but every virtualizer that is certified to work with supported version of Windows should work fine.

 Querona requires two databases for operations: